Sega Saturn Architecture

 Sega’s offering

-This console includes two proprietary GPUs, each one serving different purposes while working concurrently.
-Some may argue that the new GPUs are an evolution of the classic VDP, while others may say it’s a complete redesign… I think it’s a bit of both.
+This console includes two proprietary GPUs: the VDP1 and VDP2.
+Each serves a different purpose while operating concurrently.
+Some might argue that the new GPUs are an evolution of the classic VDP, while others may claim it’s a complete redesign… I think it’s a bit of both.

 VDP1